fluffeon/BatteryNotification-ShellScript/README.md

 # Battery-Check Shell Script
 This is a simple battery indicator built in sh.
-This was made for FreeBSD but should work on every other POSIX-compliant shell.
+This was made for FreeBSD but should work on Linux aswell.

 Dependencies
 ------------